 We then piled into Stephanie's car and headed to Olive Garden for dinner and discussion.
 From what I remember, Stephanie and I did most of the talking and Judy would occasionally jump in every now and then with a comment.
 Following dinner, we went to Stephanie's house.
 Along the way to Stephanie's house, we stopped by a gas station/convenience store where Judy worked and she picked up some beer – 40 oz beers (I had never seen a white person drink a 40 – just saying).

 The best part of my visit was Stephanie's adorable kids.
 I love kids.
 I played with her daughter Kate most of the time while Judy got drunk.
 She didn't have any answers for me.
 It seemed she wanted a clean slate, a doover, to start a relationship with me.
 Nope.
 That was not going to happen.
 Between playing with Stephanie's daughter Kate, watching Judy drink beer, I spent a lot of the night on my cell phone talking to friends and my husband at the time.
 I wanted to catch an earlier flight and go home.

-At long last, it got late enough in the evening where I felt comfortable about saying goodbye and asking to be taken to my hotel.
+Finally, it got late enough in the evening where I felt comfortable about saying goodbye and asking to be taken to my hotel.
 My cousin Stephanie took me back to the hotel and her daughter Kate spent the night with me.
-Goodbye Birth Mother

 Stephanie and Judy picked me up the next morning and took me to the airport.
 We said our goodbyes and this time I hugged Judy in return as I knew it would be the last time I would see her.
 She gave me a pair of sapphire earrings (sapphire is my birthstone), and we said our goodbyes.